 - Documents are sent to your lawyer directly from the bank

 - Get home insurance quotes (called Fire & General in NZ) and confirm details with your mortgage adviser

 - Now is a good time to review your life/trauma/income protection coverages with your insurance adviser

-- Insurance COC Certificate of Coverage goes to your lawyer listing the bank as the insured party
+- Insurance COC Certificate of Coverage goes to your lawyer listing your bank as the insured party/mortgagee

-- You meet your bank manager at your preferred branch to set up your new accounts and arrange your mortgage payment schedules, including any additional principal reductions.
+- You meet your bank manager at your preferred branch (some banks handle online) to set up your new accounts and arrange your mortgage payment schedules, including any additional principal reduction

-- Anything amiss is a potential breach of the contract and can delay your settlement - stand your ground
+- Anything amiss can delay your settlement - stand your ground

-- Typical things might be rubbish left behind or broken chattels damaged during moving out of the residents
+- Check for rubbish left behind or broken chattels damaged during moving out of the resident

 - Keep calm and insist the property meets the contractual agreement

 - You will need to reinspect the property after any negotiated repairs are made - your lawyer can delay your settlement until the agreements are met.

 - Your Solicitor/Lawyer will settle the transaction with all parties and record your title

-- Documents take 2 - 5 days to prepare and are sent to your solicitor from your bank.
+- Settlement documents take 5-10 days to be sent to your solicitor from your bank

 - Your lawyer prepares loan documents, A&I, resolutions (if appropriate) for you to sign